-We can see it clearly: You've made it to the department store, fiance by your side, scan gun in hand, preparing to kick off your registry...then, out of nowhere, you hear a voice urging you to pick the stainless steel mixer over a fire-engine red one.
+We can see it clearly: You've made it to the department store, your partner by your side, scan gun in hand, preparing to kick off your registry... then, out of nowhere, you hear a voice urging you to pick the stainless steel mixer over a fire-engine red one.
 You see an image of a head shaking in disappointment when your place settings total 13 rather than 12.
 What's right?
 What's wrong?
 Now you can put an end to the guessing game.
 Read on for the answers.

 Myth 1: You have to register for both everyday and formal china.

 Yes and no. If you've been dying for your own formal set, then by all means, add it on.
 But if you're looking forward to someday receiving the china that's been in your family for decades, then hold out if you can.
 Is your entertaining style pretty low maintenance and casual?
 Then consider doubling up on the everyday.
 Yes, this really can be done.
 Just add two different patterns to your registry to make it a bit more playful and to separate your everyday china from your entertaining dishes.

 Myth 2: You must add silverware to the list.

 "Must" is a very strong word.
 Silver is definitely more formal and pretty pricey, but if you're sure you'll use it and think your guests would be willing to buy it, then add it on.
 Your registry picks should always reflect your lifestyle.
 If you ask for the sterling silver, be prepared to actually break it out—and to keep it polished.